Imaginus02/MicroFMU-library/README.md

 # MicroFMU Test Library

-Ce projet a pour but de fournir une bibliothèque MicroPython permettant de lancer des simulations FMU (Functional Mock-up Units).
+This project aims to provide a MicroPython library to run FMU (Functional Mock-up Units) simulations.

-## Compilation
+## Step 1: Preparation of the library

-Pour compiler MicroPython avec cette bibliothèque, suivez les étapes suivantes :
+To compile MicroPython with this library, follow these steps:

 1. Open your terminal.